cwyse/wysechoice-wiki/network/layout.md

 1. **WYSECHOICE** - Trusted access for human users
 1. **WYSECHOICE_STREAMING** - Untrusted access for streaming devices
 1. **WYSECHOICE_IOT** - Untrusted access for IOT devices

+Each of the SSIDs is on their own VLAN to allow customization of the group's support.
+The primary customization is to only allow the **WYSECHOICE** VLAN to have access to the full network.
+The other VLANs may be running proprietary software, that could be compromised, so they are prevented from reaching the **WYSECHOICE** VLAN.
+The **WYSECHOICE_STREAMING**  VLAN was separated to potentially prioritize traffic for a better streaming experience.
+Currently, it is differentiated by only supporting 5G access, and  **WYSECHOICE_IOT**  is limited to 2G.

 ### Tabs {.tabset}